maks/picosite/README.md

 finished processing:index
 CWD:/home/maks/work/picosite
 wrote output to: output
+saved pdf: output.pdf
 ```

 and then look in the created `output` directory, you will see the [documentation for Picosite](doc/) itself processed into html output.
+A basic PDF version of the content will also have been generated into `output.pdf`.

 Looking in the `docs` folder serves as an example of how to use Picosite for your own content.

 Run with the `-h` flag to get the traditional list of available options: